James Street South is exactly the atmosphere you want from a brasserie – polite conversation, occasional explosions of laughter and very good food.

 Throughout the company Niall and Joanne was determined to find interesting ways to convince, compel and cajole; disrupt, define and deliver information on site – in this case revitalising a blank space in the entrance of the restaurant.

-Based on similar grid systems used in printed and digital based livery, attached is the documentation of the mockups and application of a crucial working space using layers of paint and adhesive PVC.
+Based on similar grid systems used in printed and digital based livery, attached is the documentation adn application of a crucial working space using layers of paint and adhesive PVC.